f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-with-SMG/xc-console-demo-guide.rst

 Deployment Steps
 *****************
-1. Create VPC in GPC portal
+1. Create a GCP VPC site
     i.
-Login to GCP portal and search VPC service, select it ii.
-Click create VPC
-    iii.
-Enter VPC name, IPv4 VPC CIDR block and click create
-    NOTE: Since MCN-without-SMG folder already showcased use case of adding CE site on existing infra, here we will create all infra details like VPC, subnets, etc from F5 XC console

-2. Create a GCP VPC site
-    i.
 Login to F5 XC Console
     ii.
 Select Manage > Site Management > GCP VPC Sites in the configuration menu.
 Click on Add GCP VPC Site. iii.
 Enter a name and description for your VPC site iv.
 Configure “Site Type Selection” section:
           a.
 Select GCP region and cloud credentials from drop-down
           b.
 Select Ingress/Egress Gateway (Two Interface) option for the Select Ingress Gateway or Ingress/Egress Gateway field.
           e.
-Click configure, add AZ and subnet IDs for workload, inside and outside subnets.
-Apply the configuration.
+Click configure, add zone names & node count as 1.
+Also provide VPC and subnet details to create these resources on GCP cloud
           f.
 Add a public ssh key in Site Node Parameters section
           g.
 Toggle Show Advanced Fields button for Advanced Configuration section then select “Allow access to DNS, SSH services on Site” for Services to be blocked on site field, Save and Exit.
 Click Apply.
           Note: It will take 15-20 mins for the site to come online.
 You can monitor your site health score by navigating to Home > Multi-Cloud Network Connect > Overview > Sites